SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.12.md

 It is now possible to share dashboards with other users via the DataMiner Cloud.

-**Prerequisites:**
+##### Prerequisites

 - The DataMiner Cloud Pack must be installed on the DataMiner Agent.
 - The DataMiner Agent must be connected to the DataMiner Cloud.
 - To be able to share items, users must have the following permissions:

   - Modules \> Reports & Dashboards \> Dashboards \> Edit
   - General \> Live sharing \> Share
   - General \> Live sharing \> Edit
   - General \> Live sharing \> Unshare

-**To share a dashboard:**
+##### Sharing a dashboard

 1. In the Dashboards app, go to the list of dashboards on the left, and select the dashboard you want to share.

-2. Click the “...” button in the top-right corner of the dashboard, and select *Start sharing*.
+1. Click the “...” button in the top-right corner of the dashboard, and select *Start sharing*.

-3. If it is the first time you are sharing the dashboard, you may be asked to confirm that you want to link your account to the cloud.
+1. If it is the first time you are sharing the dashboard, you may be asked to confirm that you want to link your account to the cloud.
 Select *I want to link the above users* and click *Link accounts*.

-4. In the pop-up window, fill in the email address of the person you want to share the dashboard with.
+1. In the pop-up window, fill in the email address of the person you want to share the dashboard with.

-5. Optionally, in the *Message* field, add a message you want to send to the person you are sharing the dashboard with, in order to provide additional information.
+1. Optionally, in the *Message* field, add a message you want to send to the person you are sharing the dashboard with, in order to provide additional information.

-6. If you do not want the dashboard to remain permanently available, select the *Expires* option and specify the expiration date.
+1. If you do not want the dashboard to remain permanently available, select the *Expires* option and specify the expiration date.

-7. Click *Share*.
+1. Click *Share*.
 An email will be sent to the person you are sharing the dashboard with, to inform them that they now have access to the dashboard.

 > [!NOTE]
+>
 > - If access to a dashboard is limited to some users only, it will not be possible to share this dashboard.
 > - You can stop sharing a dashboard by clicking the “...” button again and selecting *Manage share*.
 This will open a pop-up box where you can delete the share or update the message.
 > - At present, sharing dashboards that use the following components is not supported: spectrum components, Maps, SRM components (service definition and resource usage line graph), queries using feeds and visualizations based on query feeds (e.g. node edge graph, table), trend components with subscription filters and pivot table components.
 If you attempt to share a dashboard with content that is not supported for sharing, a message will be displayed with more information.

-**To access the Sharing module that lists the dashboards that others have shared with you:**
+##### Accessing the Sharing module that lists the dashboards that others have shared with you

 1. Open an internet browser (other than Microsoft Internet Explorer), go to <https://dataminer.services/>, and sign in.

-2. On the landing page of the DataMiner Cloud Platform, click *Sharing*.<br>You will now see all data that others have shared with you.
+1. On the landing page of the DataMiner Cloud Platform, click *Sharing*.

+   You will now see all data that others have shared with you.

 > [!NOTE]
 > When somebody has shared a dashboard with you, you will receive an email informing you of this.
 You can then click the link in the email to immediately access the dashboard, provided that you already have a DataMiner Cloud Platform account.

-**Security layers:**
+##### Security layers

 - User authentication via Microsoft B2C login.